MohammadUT/mkazemi/content/home/experience.md

         * Working closely with the course coordinator
         * Covering parts of live sessions and disscusion board during intensive week.
-        * Actively monitoring and answering students' technical questions on Piazza and Canvas froum.
+        * Actively tracking and answering students' technical questions on Piazza and Canvas forums.
         * Marking assignments and final project

   - title: Professor of Semiconductor Physics